Lihui-Chen/ArbRPN/README.md

 # ArbRPN
 This is the official implementation of 'ArbRPN: A Bidirectional Recurrent Pansharpening Network for Multispectral Images with Arbitrary Numbers of Bands', under review on IEEE Transaction on Geoscience and Remote Sensing.

-Codes are coming soon.

 # Requirements
 Python 3.6

 Pytorch >= 1.1

 torchvision

 pandas

 PIL

 opencv-python

 numpy

 random

 scipy

 importlib

 # Quick Test